Peru flag

-The postal code for Micaela Bastidas is 03325 in Apurímac, Grau, Peru.
-The table below lists ZIP codes and postcodes for places within Micaela Bastidas.
+The Postal Codes (Códigos postales) for Micaela Bastidas is 03325 in Grau, Apurímac, Grau, Peru.
+The table below lists Postal Codes and postcodes for places within Micaela Bastidas.

 Postal Codes for Places in Micaela Bastidas